TerryLoc/sell_ur_stuff/README.md

 - **Email Verification**: Currently set to `none` (`ACCOUNT_EMAIL_VERIFICATION = "none"`).
 Set to `mandatory` in production and configure an email backend (e.g., SendGrid).
 - **Video Uploads**: Ensure video file validations (size, format) are implemented in the `market` app.
+- **Images**: I cannot seem to get the images to show on the live site.
+I tried `cloudinary` and am now using `AWS`, but I cannot get either to allow me to upload.
+I have hit a wall!

 ## Future Enhancements